NREL/pyGOBLET/docs/custom_problems.rst

 Adding Custom Test Problems
 =============================

-You can add your own test problems to PyGOLD by implementing a new problem class.
+You can add your own test problems to pyGOBLET by implementing a new problem class.

 Basic Steps
 -----------

 1. **Subclass the base benchmark problem class**

-   Create a new class that inherits from ``pygold.problems.standard.BenchmarkProblem``.
+   Create a new class that inherits from ``pygoblet.problems.standard.BenchmarkProblem``.

 2. **Define the required attributes and methods**